mmajidbaig/mmajidbaig/README.md

-- Simple C Project for testing...-
+- Simple C Project for testing...

 <!---
 mmajidbaig/mmajidbaig is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.